RafalVonau/EspEggBot/README.md

 This repository contains the software for my ESP8266 based EggBot.
 An [EggBot](https://egg-bot.com/) is a machine for drawing on eggs.
 I built an eggbot from 3d printed parts from the [thingiverse](https://www.thingiverse.com/thing:3431363) website.
-As I'm using an D1 mini(ESP8266) for controlling the steppers and the servo.
+I'm using an D1 mini(ESP8266) for controlling the steppers and the servo.

 The project is based on:
 - [EggDuino](https://github.com/schlion/EggDuino) - some code ported to ESP8266,